splunk/observability-workshop/docs/detectors/detectors.md

 ## 4. Alert pre-flight check

-SignalFx will now perform a pre-flight check after 5 seconds.
+A pre-flight check will take place after 5 seconds.
 See the **Estimated alert count**.
 Based on the current alert settings, the amount of alerts we would’ve received in 1 day would have been approx. **18**.

 ![Threshold](../images/detectors/M1-l2-6.png){: .zoom}

 !!! note "About pre-flight checks"
-    Once you set an alert condition, SignalFx shows how many alerts you would get based on the current settings, and in the timeframe set on the upper right corner - in this case, the past day.
+    Once you set an alert condition, the UI estimates how many alerts you might get based on the current settings, and in the timeframe set on the upper right corner - in this case, the past day.

     Immediately, the platform will start analyzing the signals with the current settings, and perform something we call a Pre-flight Check.
-This enables you to test the alert conditions using the historical data in the platform, to ensure the settings are logical and will not inadvertently generate an alert storm, removing the guess work from configuring alerts in a simple but very powerful way, only available using SignalFx.
+This enables you to test the alert conditions using the historical data in the platform, to ensure the settings are logical and will not inadvertently generate an alert storm, removing the guess work from configuring alerts in a simple but very powerful way, only available using the Splunk Observability Suite.

     To read more about detector previewing, please visit this link [Setting up detectors](https://docs.signalfx.com/en/latest/detect-alert/set-up-detectors.html#previewing-the-results-of-a-detector){: target=_blank}.